| |

 to educate our lawmakers on the state of the technology so they can

-make informed healthcare decisions.
+make informed health care decisions.
 This will allow RTC to better

 serve our constituents.